12 Collection of Classic Video Games Most Rare and Expensive

 One of the famous games among fans rabid Neo Geo is a specific version of Kizuna Encounter.
 Created in 1996, is a fighting game that is similar to the game Mortal Kombat or Street Fighter.
 The game is getting good reviews but only produced in small quantities.
 For the European version produced only 15 copies and appreciated the highest.
 The Japanese version is the most popular version and is similar to the European version, differing only on the packaging is sold at a price of around $ 50.

 8. Ultimate 11 (Super Sidekicks 4) (NEO GEO)

 Ultimate 11 is the last game of the series game Super Sidekicks, a popular game that has been sold.
 Ultimate 11 is not produced in large quantities for some reason, and it is estimated there are only 10 copies of games that still exist today and be hunted by collectors Neo Geo games.
 In 2009, the game Ultimate 11 and Kizuna Encounter sold through the neo-geo forum at a price of $ 55,000.
 The previous owner gets this game about 10 years ago, at a price of $ 500 for Kizuna Encounter and $ 400 for Ultimate 11.
 The new owner says it will not sell them, even once there is a bid at a price of $ 100,000.

 Price Range: $ 2.000- $ 2,850

 Game Metal Slug It was first released in 1996, and has become a very popular franchise with seven levels of games in each series.
-This game is also made to several different types of consoles, but the original version of the game is quite difficult to obtain because it is produced in limited.
-Although this game can be played on other consoles, but the rabid fans willing to pay a higher price to get the original version of Metal Slug.
+This game is also made for several different types of consoles, but the original version of the game is quite difficult to obtain because it is produced in limited.
+Although this game can be played on other consoles, the rabid fans are willing to pay a higher price to get the original version of Metal Slug.